PrairieLearn/PrairieLearn/docs/assessment.md

 groupB,four@example.com
 ```

-The assessment's "Downloads" tab has a `<assessment>_group_configs.csv` file that contains the current group assignments.
+The assessment's "Downloads" tab has an `<assessment>_group_configs.csv` file that contains the current group assignments.
 This can be used to copy group assignments from one assessment to another.

-Alternatively, the "Auto" button can be used to automatically assign students to groups based on a desired minimum/maximum group size.
+Alternatively, the "Auto" button can be used to randomly assign students to groups based on a desired minimum/maximum group size.

 ### Student options for group work